Made (1972 film): Production

-The film was based on the play No One Was Saved by Howard Barker.
-"The story is set in London but its happening throughout the world," said producer Joseph Janni.
+Film rights were bought by producer Joseph Janni, who set up the movie at EMI Films, then being run by Nat Cohen who had financed several of Janni's earlier films, including Poor Cow.
+"The story is set in London but it's happening throughout the world," said Janni.
 "Young people, searching for values, something to believe in.
 Some look in nearly empty churches, others in the pop world or among Jesus freaks.
 But who really has the answers?"